-We are building out National Subject Matter Index version 2, as a master-list of the legal issues that people face in the US today.
+We are building out the Legal Issues Taxonomy (LIST), as a master-list of the legal issues that people face in the US today.
 This taxonomy can be used as a data standard for AI, applications, and website markup.

-Our work builds off of NSMI version 1 (a 2000s era list of legal issue codes that legal aid groups made, with sponsorship by LSC — mainly to track their own project work and billing/grants/finances).
+Our work on LIST, the Legal Issues Taxonomy, builds off of other legal help taxonomies, particularly NSMI version 1 (a 2000s era list of legal issue codes that legal aid groups made, with sponsorship by LSC — mainly to track their own project work and billing/grants/finances).
 It combines this taxonomy with other lists of issues from legal aid groups and legal help website admins.

 Our goal is to improve the National Subject Matter Index, to take it from an expert-centered taxonomy to a more user-centered taxonomy that can better link people’s phrasings of problems with experts’.
 Our research is examining if different rephrasings of these taxonomy terms; if different hierarchies and groupings of these terms; and if additional terms can improve the usability of this taxonomy for spotting legal issues and providing information.

-You can see our NSMI version 2 here, and leave edits, comments, and additional details.
+You can see our LIST taxonomy 2 here, and leave edits, comments, and additional details.
 You can also use the issue codes individually or downloading the full working taxonomy.

 What makes this taxonomy special?

-It takes this compiled list of taxonomies’ terms, and is refining it to make a NSMIv2 that ideally can be used to:
+It takes this compiled list of taxonomies’ terms, and is refining it to make a Legal Issues Taxonomy that ideally can be used to: